PostHog/posthog/README.md

 <br />

-PostHog provides open-source product analytics, built for developers.
+PostHog is an open-source product analytics suite, built for developers.
 Automate the collection of every event on your website or app, with no need to send data to 3rd parties.

 You can deploy on your own infrastructure, and PostHog plays nicely with data warehouses through plugins for import transformation and export.

 <br /><br />